What is Brand Architecture?

 Managing one brand is difficult enough, let alone managing hundreds.
 There are many considerations one must be prepared to consider before using this format.

-- Separation – Parent brands are disconnected, and may find challenge when try to enhance the reputation of other brands
+- Separation – Parent brands are disconnected, and may find challenges when trying to enhance the reputation of other brands

 - Perception – Managing perception towards communicating who you represent (brand) might be challenging for consumers.

 A House of Brands may also blend into a Hybrid, where one of the “sub-brands” may also be considered as a parent brand by its own merit.
-Basically, they are huge companies or brands that host long histories in bridling and maintaining connection with consumers.
+Basically, they are huge companies or brands that host long histories of bridging and maintaining connections with consumers.
 Prime examples are Coca-Cola and Pepsi.
-Each is known for their respective offerings, but each business is parent to many other stand-alone brands, like Fanta, Sprite, Fuze Tea, POWERADE and so on.
+Each is known for its respective offerings, but each business is the parent to many other stand-alone brands, like Fanta, Sprite, Fuze Tea, POWERADE, and so on.

 THE ENDORSED BRAND

 An Endorsed Brand merges varying aspects from the Branded House model and the House of Brands model, as described above, where an array of markedly different brands, products, or services are positioned individually, and yet are carried under the singular parent brand, similar to the House of Brands model.